fabri1983/java2proto2grpc/README.md

 #### TODO
-- Test Enum types with and without fields.
+- Fix weird issue where some fields are defined in parent message definition.
+Probably due to miss use of HashTreeMap.
+Seems very related to next fix.
 - Fix circular field declarations.
 See *Request.java* and *Request2.java*.
-It seems the problem resides on equal field names in some protobuf message definitions.
+It seems the problem resides on equal field names in some protobuf message
+- Test Enum types with and without fields. definitions.
 Maybe using nested messages solves the problem.
 - Add custom Java *Annotations* to classes or fields in order to collect reserved field tags and names for the .proto definition file.
 - Support *@java.lang.Deprecated* on classes.
 It translates to *option deprecated = true;* after message declaration on the .proto file.